ballerkobe808/invest/README - INVESTING.md

 - Penalty for early withdrawal is 10%??
 VERIFY THIS
 - When you take it out for real, you pay income tax on it????
 VERIFY THIS

+### Online Banking Savings Accounts

+You can put your money in an online savings account and get 1.5-1.85% interest on your money.
+Be aware of minimum balances, maxiumum transactions per month, and transaction fees.

+### Stock Trading

+I suggest using Robinhood, there are no transaction fees - make as many trades as you want at no cost to you.

 ### Acronyms

 - LTV - Loan to Value - The amount of the loan over the value of the house